GauravPandeyLab/HPC-Ensemble/README.md

 1. Computational time

 	i.
-Use notebook "Computational time.ipynb" to analyze computational time.
+Use the Jupyter notebook "Computational time.ipynb" to analyze computational time.
 	ii.
 A sample Minerva time usage file is saved in Minerva_results/minerva-all-usage.csv.
 	iii.
 A sample Demeter time usage file is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv iv.
 The figures in the paper is saved at paper_figures/Figure_2a/b.pdf.